conmaol/maglocunus/p/problems.md

 ## The vacuum world

-World states:
+The vacuum world consists of two locations – left and right.
+Each location is either dirty or clean.
+The agent is either on the left or on the right.

+There are this eight distinct objective states that the vacuum world can be in:
-1. `ĎD` – you are on the left, and both the left and right are dirty
+1. `ĎD` – The agent is on the left, and both the left and right are dirty.
-2. `DĎ` – you are on the right, and both the left and right are dirty
+2. `DĎ` – The agent is on the right, and both the left and right are dirty.
-3. `ĎC` – you are on the left, the left is dirty but the right is clean
+3. `ĎC` – The agent is on the left, the left is dirty but the right is clean.
-4. `DČ` – you are on the right, the left is dirty but the right is clean
+4. `DČ` – The agent is on the right, the left is dirty but the right is clean.
-5. `ČD` – you are on the left, the left is clean but the right is dirty
+5. `ČD` – The agent is on the left, the left is clean but the right is dirty.
-6. `CĎ` – you are on the right, the left is clean but the right is dirty
+6. `CĎ` – The agent is on the right, the left is clean but the right is dirty.
-7. `ČC` – you are on the left, and both the left and right are clean
+7. `ČC` – The agent is on the left, and both the left and right are clean.
-8. `CČ` – you are on the right, and both the left and right are clean
+8. `CČ` – The agent is on the right, and both the left and right are clean.

+In the vacuum world, the agent can perform three distinct actions:
+1. Move to the left.
+2. Move to the right.
+3. Activate the vacuum’s suction.

+The following three facts all hold:
+1. If the agent moves to the left, then it will be on the left.
+2. If the agent moves to the right, then it will be on the right.
+3. If the agent activates the vacuum’s suction, then its current location will be clean.

+The agent knows these three facts.

 ### Deterministic